|VAT Rate on Digital Services

 VAT Registration for Foreign Companies

-- VAT registration threshold for non-resident, non-EU based suppliers of electronically supplied services (ESS): No registration threshold
+- VAT registration threshold for non-resident suppliers of Digital Services: No registration threshold

 VAT Returns and payment of taxes